KSherrell/pipeline-pigging-ops-fullstack-capstone-project/README.md

 * As a Pipeline Foreman, I want to remove inactive pipelines from the pigging schedule so that I do not mistakenly send an operator to pig an inactive pipeline.

+* As a Pipeline Foreman, I want to assign user roles so that I can control access to the pigging data.

-* As a Pipeline Foreman, I want to add and delete users so that I can control access to the pigging data.
+* As a Pipeline Foreman, I want to deactivate users so that I can control access to the pigging data.

-* As a Pipeline Foreman, I want to modify user data so that I can create temporary passwords in case a user forgets his password.
+* As a Pipeline Foreman, I want to change user roles so that I can control access to the pigging data.

+* As a Production Foreman, I want to view the pigging schedule so that I can plan field operations around the scheduled pigging activities.

 * As a Manager, I want to view the debris reports so that I can remain informed about my department.

-* As a Production Foreman, I want to view the pigging schedule so that I can plan field operations around the scheduled pigging activities.

 ## Business items (database structure)